Endoscopic decompositions and the Hausel-Thaddeus conjecture: Vanishing cycles and Hitchin moduli spaces

 In the case (a), these two stable Higgs bundles in (\ref{Hom}) coincide, so the $\mathrm{Hom}$ space (\ref{Hom}) is 1-dimensional given by the identity map.
 Hence we have the vanishing of (\ref{SD}) by removing the $1$-dimensional trace parts on $C$ from (\ref{Hom}).
 In the case (b), we have

 Hence (\ref{Hom}) vanishes due to the stability condition, which further implies the vanishing of (\ref{SD}). \end{proof}

-Assume that the divisor $D$ satisfies (a) and (b) of Proposition \ref{prop4.1}.
-The moduli of stable $(D-p)$-Higgs bundles admits a natural closed embedding into the moduli of $D$-Higgs bundles.
-More precisely, let $(\CE, \theta)$ be a stable $(D-p)$-Higgs bundle on $C$, then we may view it naturally as a $D$-Higgs bundle $(\CE, \theta')$ by setting the new Higgs field as the composition
+Assume that the divisor $D$ and the distinct points $p_1, \cdots, p_s$ satisfy (a) and (b) of Proposition \ref{prop4.1}.
+The moduli of stable $(D- \sum_i p)$-Higgs bundles admits a natural closed embedding into the moduli of $D$-Higgs bundles.
+More precisely, let $(\CE, \theta)$ be a stable $(D-\sum_i p_i)$-Higgs bundle on $C$, then we may view it naturally as a $D$-Higgs bundle $(\CE, \theta')$ by setting the new Higgs field as the composition

-where the second map is induced by $\CO_C(-p) \hookrightarrow \CO_C$.
+where the second map is induced by $\CO_C(-\sum_i p_i) \hookrightarrow \CO_C$.
 By definition, the (slope-)stability conditions of $(\CE, \theta)$ and $(\CE, \theta')$ coincide.
 Hence we obtain a closed embedding

 Similarly, we also have the relative version with respect to $\pi: C' \to C$:

 where $\theta': \CE \to \CE\otimes \pi^*\CO_{C}(D)$ is given by the composition

 As before, the relative case (\ref{eqn76}) recovers (\ref{eqn75}) by setting $\pi = \mathrm{id}$.